 How do you buy an apartment in Paris from Dubai or a Gulf country?

 Buying from the Emirates is common at Home Select.
-The property hunter conducts all viewings by proxy, provides video reports, coordinates the notary and the broker.
-The client signs a notarial power of attorney for the preliminary agreement if they cannot travel.
+The property hunter conducts all viewings by proxy, provides video reports and coordinates the notaire and the broker.
+The client signs a notarised power of attorney for the preliminary agreement if they cannot travel.

 How long should you allow for buying in Paris when returning from abroad?

-Plan for 2 to 4 months between the search mandate and the signing of the final deed.
-For a family returning from abroad, we recommend launching the search at least 4 months before the planned move-in date to allow enough time to finalize the financing.
+Allow 2 to 4 months between the search mandate and the signing of the final deed.
+For a family returning from abroad, we recommend starting the search at least 4 months before the planned move-in date to leave enough time to finalise the financing.

 Do banks finance an expat returning to France?